 As my summary above shows, senses relating to illness have not been recognised for burs in Old Norse lexicography.
-Tellingly, our principle evidence for such associations derives from a text-type which enjoys little direct representation in our medieval Scandinavian corpus, but which Eddaic poems like Hávamál and Sigrdrífumál, alongside the evidence of neighbouring medieval regions and later texts, suggest was widespread: healing charms.
+Tellingly, our principle evidence for such associations derives from a text-type which enjoys little direct representation in our medieval Scandinavian corpus, but which references in Eddaic poems like Hávamál and Sigrdrífumál, alongside the evidence of neighbouring medieval regions and later texts, suggest was widespread: healing charms.
 Though written in Old Norse and in runic form, the most relevant of these survives not in Scandinavia, but in a portion of the English manuscript British Library, Cotton Caligula A.xv, from Christ Church Canterbury and dated to around 1073×76; it is known accordingly as the Canterbury Rune-Charm.
 Linguistic evidence suggests that the charm is likely first to have been written down by about 1000, by a speaker of East Norse (the ancestor-language of Danish and Swedish); it runs: 'kuril sarbuara far bu nu funtin istu bur uigi bik / borsa trutin iuril sarbuara uibr abrauari'.
 This can be standardised as 'Kuril sárbvara far bú nú, fundinn ertu. Þórr vígi þik þursa dróttin, luril (leg.
 Kuril) sárþvara.
-Viðr áðravari (leg. -vara)' and into English as 'Kuril of the wound-spear, go now, you have been found.
+Viðr áðravari (leg. -vara)' and translated as 'Kuril of the wound-spear, go now, you have been found.
 May Þórr consecrate you, lord of bursar, Kuril of the wound-spear.
 Against ?vein-pus'.
-The charm is not without its problems, but it clearly envisages Kuril both as a supernatural being (and specifically lord of bursar), and as the root cause of poisonous fluid in the
+The charm is not without its problems, but it clearly envisages Kuril both as a supernatural being (and specifically lord of bursar), and as the root cause of poisonous fluid in the veins.18 Finding and attacking Kuril seems to be a means to deal with this symptom.
+Trying to decide whether Kuril is to be classified in our own world-views as a being or an illnesses will not greatly help us to understand this text: what will is to recognise that illness could in some sense be conceptualised as a being, and interacted with on that basis.

-15 Likewise, Vafþrúðnismál stanza 33 refers to Aurgelmir both as a jötunn and a hrímþurs.
+15 Likewise, Vafþrúðnismál stanza 33 refers to Aurgelmir both as a jǫtunn and a hrímþurs.
 16 Ed.
 FAULKES, A. (1982), Edda: Prologue and Gylfaginning, Oxford, Oxford University Press, p.
 10.

-Lines 426 and 761 respectively, ed.
+17 Lines 426 and 761 respectively, ed.
 KLAEBER, FR.
 (1950), Beowulf, 3rd edn, Boston, Heath, pp. 16 and 29.